About

 TPF Executive Board Secretary

-Want to Interview Gabrielle or Feature TPF?
+Want to Interview Gabrielle?

 Founded in memory of late U.S. Army Master Sergeant Thurman Perry Jr., The Thurman Perry foundation was created by his daughter, Gabrielle Perry, MPH, to support women and girls impacted by incarceration.
 We are a 501c(3) nonprofit organization.
 EIN 86-2519876.